batcole/T10/README.md

 If you are contributing from within the group, please review your assigned issues (or assign yourself an issue).
 Create a branch with an appropriate name, and do you changes on that branch.
 When you are finished we will review the Pull Request and merge changes into master.

+Please name your branch according to feature/branch-name or bugfix/branch-name.

 ## License

 This project is yet to be licensed.